-SCD: Slowly Changing Dimensions or Schrödinger’s Cat Dilemma?
+SCD: Slowly Changing Dimensions or Schroedinger’s Cat Dilemma?

-In the world of theoretical physics there is a theoretical cat owned by Erwin Schrödinger.
+In the world of theoretical physics there is a theoretical cat owned by Erwin Schroedinger.
 This famously fickle feline posed a problem: he could not decide if he was alive or dead.

-In the Schrödinger’s Cat thought experiment, a living cat is placed in a box with a nefarious device.
-This device consists of a Geiger counter, an extremely small radioactive substance, and some acid.
-The radioactive substance has a 50/50 chance of decaying.
+In the Schroedinger’s Cat thought experiment, a living cat is placed in a box with a nefarious device.
+This device consists of a Geiger counter, an extremely small radioactive substance with a half life of one hour, and some hydrocyanic acid.
+The radioactive substance has a 50/50 chance of decaying within an hour.
 If it does, the flask of acid will burst and the cat will die.
 If it does not, the flask will remain intact and the cat will live.
 But because the box is closed (and soundproof), we cannot conclude the final state of the cat, and the formulas of quantum mechanics would tell us that the cat is both living and dead.

-The original translated text (Erwin Shrödinger, “The Present Situation in Quantum Mechanics,” Naturwissenschaften, 1935) is as follows:
+The original translated text (Erwin Shroedinger, “The Present Situation in Quantum Mechanics,” Naturwissenschaften, 1935) is as follows:

 One can even set up quite ridiculous cases.
 A cat is penned up in a steel chamber, along with the following device (which must be secured against direct interference by the cat): in a Geiger counter there is a tiny bit of radioactive substance, so small, that perhaps in the course of the hour one of the atoms decays, but also, with equal probability, perhaps none; if it happens, the counter tube discharges and through a relay releases a hammer which shatters a small flask of hydrocyanic acid.
 If one has left this entire system to itself for an hour, one would say that the cat still lives if meanwhile no atom has decayed.
 The ψ-function of the entire system would express this by having in it the living and dead cat (pardon the expression) mixed or smeared out in equal parts.